brennanwalters/Global_Happiness_Data_Analysis/README.md

 ### Happiness score by region
 ![Screen Shot 2021-05-20 at 2 57 50 PM](https://user-images.githubusercontent.com/54850909/119041065-c7416600-b97b-11eb-896d-8fcfd9bb62c0.png)

+* Australia and New Zealand had the highest overall happiness score
+* Sub-Saharen Africa had the lowest overall happiness score
-Note that this rank is based on only two years of data and may vary significantly from year to year.
+* Note that this rank is based on only two years of data and may vary significantly from year to year.

 ## Correlations
 ![Screen Shot 2021-05-20 at 2 59 36 PM](https://user-images.githubusercontent.com/54850909/119041253-040d5d00-b97c-11eb-809d-5f37043e35fd.png)